FBI director warns Facebook could become platform of 'child pornographers'

 In the past, officials have cited the threat of terrorism to buttress their campaigns again encryption.
 But as the Islamic State and other extremist groups fade from the headlines, governments are trying a different tack, invoking the threat of child abuse to argue for "lawful access" to these devices.

-Facebook’s privacy-focused move, announced by founder Mark Zuckerberg earlier this year, is causing particular consternation because the platform is the source of millions of tips to authorities about child abuse images every year.
+Facebook's privacy-focused move, announced by founder and CEO Mark Zuckerberg this year, is causing particular consternation because the platform is the source of millions of tips to authorities about child abuse images every year.

 "We're going to lose the ability to find those kids who need to be rescued," Wray said.
 "We're going to lose the ability to find the bad guys."

-However, many of those outside the law enforcement have applauded Facebook’s push for privacy and security.
-Academics, experts, and privacy groups have long worried that circumventing the protections around private communications would open dangerous vulnerabilities that could make the entire internet less safe — and leave billions of users exposed to abusive surveillance.
+Many people have applauded Facebook's push for privacy and security.
+Academics, experts, and privacy groups have long worried that circumventing the protections around private communications would open dangerous vulnerabilities that could make the entire internet less safe, and leave billions of users exposed to abusive surveillance.

 Wray steered clear of making any specific proposal, saying that "companies themselves are best placed" to offer a way for law enforcement to get around encryption.